filecoin-project/specs/mining.md

     - `secpkMessages`: the root cid of the secp messages sharray
   - The cid of this `TxMeta` object should be used to fill the `MsgRoot` field of the block header.
 - `BLSAggregate` - The aggregated signatures of all messages in the block that used BLS signing.
-- `StateRoot` - Apply each chosen message to the `ParentState` to get this.
-  - Note: first apply bls messages in the order that they appear in the blsMsgs sharray, then apply secpk messages in the order that they appear in the secpkMessages sharray.
-- `ReceiptsRoot` - To compute this:
-  - Apply the set of messages to the parent state as described above, collecting invocation receipts as this happens.
-  - Insert them into a sharray and take its root.
 - `Timestamp` - A Unix Timestamp generated at block creation.
 We use an unsigned integer to represent a UTC timestamp (in seconds).
 The Timestamp in the newly created block must satisfy the following conditions:
   - the timestamp on the block is not in the future (with ALLOWABLE_CLOCK_DRIFT grace to account for relative asynchrony)
   - the timestamp on the block is at least BLOCK_DELAY * len(block.Tickets) higher than the latest of its parents, with BLOCK_DELAY taking on the same value as that needed to generate a valid VDF proof for a new Ticket (currently set to 30 seconds).